23% of UK Business Websites Block AI Crawlers

 Why blocks are usually unintentional

-The telling detail in our audit was that nearly all sites blocking AI crawlers also had active SEO signals — optimised title tags, meta descriptions, Google Analytics, submitted sitemaps.
-These are businesses actively trying to be found online.
-They're blocking AI crawlers without knowing it.
+Nearly all sites blocking AI crawlers also had active SEO signals.
+They had optimised titles, meta descriptions, Google Analytics, and sitemaps.
+These businesses want to be found online.
+They block AI crawlers without knowing it.

 The most common causes:

-- WordPress security plugins — plugins like Wordfence, Sucuri, and iThemes Security sometimes add blanket bot blocks that include AI crawlers.
-The site owner installs the plugin for security and doesn't check which bots get blocked
+- WordPress security plugins - Wordfence, Sucuri, and iThemes Security sometimes add blanket bot blocks.
+These include AI crawlers.
+The site owner installs the plugin for security and never checks which bots get blocked

-- SEO plugins with AI opt-outs — some SEO plugins (including Yoast and Rank Math) added AI crawler blocking options, sometimes enabled by default, in response to the AI training data debate
+- SEO plugins with AI opt-outs - Yoast and Rank Math added AI crawler blocking options.
+Some are on by default

-- Copied robots.txt files — sites using templates or migrated from other platforms sometimes inherit robots.txt rules that block crawlers the original developer added
+- Copied robots.txt files - Sites built from templates sometimes inherit rules that block crawlers the original developer added

 The GPTBot distinction matters

-Some businesses deliberately block GPTBot (training data) while allowing OAI-SearchBot (search indexing), reasoning that they don't want to contribute to AI training but do want to appear in ChatGPT search results.
-This is a valid strategic choice.
+Some businesses block GPTBot (training data) on purpose while allowing OAI-SearchBot (search indexing).
+They do not want to train AI models but do want to appear in ChatGPT search results.
+This is a valid choice.

-However, our data shows several sites blocking GPTBot without even knowing OAI-SearchBot exists — meaning they've blocked the more well-known crawler and left the less-known one unaddressed in either direction.
-This inconsistency suggests the blocks weren't strategic decisions.
+But our data shows several sites that block GPTBot without knowing OAI-SearchBot exists.
+They blocked the well-known crawler and left the lesser-known one unaddressed.
+This gap suggests the blocks were not planned.

 Business impact

-Given that ChatGPT accounts for 78% of AI search market share and AI referral traffic is growing 1,300% year-over-year, blocking these crawlers means missing a rapidly expanding channel.
+ChatGPT holds 78% of AI search market share.
+AI referral traffic grows 1,300% year on year.
+Blocking search crawlers means missing a fast-growing channel.

 How to check and fix